rwnicholas/Systemd-Nvidia-Entry/README.md

 ## Solus Instructions

 * Install nvidia proprietary drivers

 	`sudo eopkg install nvidia-glx-driver-current`

 * Reboot your computer

 * Clone scripts

 	`git clone git@github.com:MarechalLima/Systemd-Nvidia-Entry.git`

-* Execute Setup.sh to switch to Intel GPU then reboot
+* Execute the following command to switch to intel

+	`python install.py switch intel`

-* Execute Setup.sh rm to switch back to Nvidia GPU then reboot
+* Execute the following command to switch to Nvidia

+	`python install.py switch nvidia`

+* To install solus-prime-indicator use the command

+	`python install.py install`

+* To remove solus-prime-indicator,  you must first switch to nvidia and then reboot.

+* You can remove with the following command

+	`python install.py remove`

 ## Caution
 When booting, config-optimus.sh will verify whether you are using nouveau or nvidia, and while on nouveau 00-ldm.conf will be on /opt/Systemd-Nvidia-Entry/